-- Apply a heavy load to the front passenger seat or equipment (e.g. seatback pocket). - Attach a commercial seatback table, etc. to the front passenger seatback. - Put weight on the front passenger seat by putting your hands or feet on the seatback from the rear passenger seat.
+- Apply a heavy load to the front passenger seat or equipment (e.g. seatback pocket). - Do not use a seat accessory, such as a cushion or seat cover, that covers the seat cushion surface. - Put weight on the front passenger seat by putting your hands or feet on the seatback from the rear passenger seat.